dorktype/LICE/README.md

 The `void` type is also supported as well.

 ### Functions
-Functions are supported, as is function prototyping.
-Functions are limited to six arguments, and variable arguments are not supported.
-Calling external C variable argument functions such as printf are allowed but the argument count is also limited to six.
-You can also call malloc/free for heap allocations.
+Functions and function prototypes are fully supported, including variable arguments and function pointers.
+Calling function pointers however aren't supported.
+Function calls are limited to six arguments currently since the code generator doesn't know how to deal with passing additional arguments on the stack.

 ### Statements
 Lice supports most of the statements in C, including: `if, for, while,